ameseee/kwk-curriculum-site/swift-ios/lessons/actions-outlets/index.md

 `@IBOutlet` means an outlet on the Interface Builder has been created. `weak` - we'll ignore. `var appTitle` is a declaration of a new variable called appTitle, and `var appTitle: UILabel!` means the variable doesn't have a value assigned, but holds the data type of a `UILabel`.

-This code was generated when we established the connection, and we should **not** make any changes to it.
-If you need to edit the spelling or change the variable name, watch this video.
+> This code was generated when we established the connection, and we should **not** make any changes to it.
+If you need to edit the spelling or change the variable name, watch <a target="blank" href="{{ site.url }}/swift-ios/lessons/videos/change-actions-outlets">this video</a>.

-<p class="to-do">make a video for how to fix a mess up outlet</p>

 We created this first outlet so that we can control the text in this `AppTitle Label`.
 This means we can change it once we have whatever text the user typed in.